Probabilistic mapping between multiparticle production variables and the depth of maximum in proton-induced extensive air showers: A complete and universal model of the distribution of

 \subsection{Universality of the shower response to $\xi$}

 We have shown that the fluctuations of $\xi$ determine most of the fluctuations of $\dxmax$.
-Therefore, the probability response of the shower can be encoded in a narrow kernel $p(\dxmax - \xi\,|\,\xi)$.
-However, the ability to reconstruct the distribution of $\xi$ from a measured distribution of $X_{\max}$ also depends on how much the response of the shower to a given value of $\xi$ varies with the hadronic interaction model $M$.
-That is, on the universality of the distribution of residuals $p(\dxmax - \xi \,|\, \xi, M) = p(R_X\,|\, \xi, M)$.
-We simplify the notation by leaving the dependence of the shower response on $\xi$ implicit: $p(R_X\,|\,M) \equiv p(R_X\,|\, \xi, M)$.
-Formally, the PDF of $\dxmax$, $p(\dxmax)$ is given by
+The remaining variability, which arises from hadron production and propagation in later stages of shower development, is captured by the residuals $R_X = \dxmax - \xi$.
+The probability density function of these residuals, denoted by $p(R_X\,|\,\xi, M)$, encodes the response of the rest of the shower to a given primary-interaction value of $\xi$ for a specific hadronic interaction model $M$.
+For brevity, we henceforth omit the explicit dependence of the PDF of the residuals on $\xi$ and simply write $p(R_X\,|\,M)$.
+The probability density function $p(\dxmax)$ can be cast as the integral transformation or convolution